Gregory94/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 ### 0. Initializing

-The next steps are not obligatory, but might help in organizing the data.
+The steps discussed in this section are not obligatory, but might help in organizing the data.
-The **bold** printed commands are put so that they can be copied directly to the bash.
+The **bold** printed commands in this and the following sections are put so that they can be copied directly to the bash.
-(Note to modify the respective paths on your own machine in this Initialization step).
+(Note to modify the respective paths on your own machine in this Initialization step, though).
 If the paths below are correctly defined, the boldface commands defined in the different processing steps can be literally copied and pasted in the bash.
+A suggestion is to put all the commands with the correct paths in a text file and store this text file together with the raw sequencing file (an example is given in the 'Linux_Processing_Commands.txt' file located at the [SATAY github repository](https://github.com/Gregory94/LaanLab-SATAY-DataAnalysis/blob/dev_Gregory/docs/Linux_Processing_Commands.txt)).
+Then all the commands can be easily copy-pasted in the bash and all the processing steps can be traced back later.

 Since this protocol works mostly in the Linux Virtual Machine, the commands below are defined for Linux.

-First, a possible method for organizing the data on Windows is shown, but feel free to change this as you like.
+First, a possible method for organizing the data is shown, but feel free to change this as you like.

 1. Create an empty datafolder.